 The Crypsis Group also offers a unique Ransomware Recovery Service when organizations experience a ransomware attack.
 Assuming payment is the only option, Crypsis will engage the attacker, obtain confirmation that the attacker can actually decrypt your files, make a cryptocurrency payment from one of its wallets, attempt to negotiate a lower ransom payment, analyze/reverse the attacker provided decryption utility and ultimately help with the decryption process.

-Ropes & Gray’s partnerships with Mandiant, Kroll, and Crypsis enable us to leverage their broad, and deep, cybersecurity expertise as we advise clients on all aspects of cybersecurity, from assessments designed to evaluate compliance with applicable cybersecurity standards to cyber-incident preparedness and response to defending against cybersecurity enforcement or litigation proceedings brought by regulators or private litigants.
+Ropes & Gray’s partnerships with Mandiant, Kroll, Crypsis and AXA XL enable us to leverage their broad, and deep, cybersecurity expertise as we advise clients on all aspects of cybersecurity, from assessments designed to evaluate compliance with applicable cybersecurity standards to cyber-incident preparedness and response to defending against cybersecurity enforcement or litigation proceedings brought by regulators or private litigants.
 The service offerings we provide for projects involving one of these firms, such as cybersecurity compliance assessments or tabletop exercises designed to enhance clients’ incident response capabilities, often are available at a single fixed fee that covers both our services and those of the expert assisting us.
 And all such service offerings can be and are structured by us so as to afford maximum protection for the privileged nature of our and the expert’s work.